angband/angband/docs/attack.rst

 There are resistances available to chaos, disenchantment, confusion, nexus, sound, shards, light and darkness: all of these will reduce the damage and prevent side-effects other than physical damage.
-With these resistances, as with nether resistance, damage is a random fraction: for light and dark, it is between 4/7 and 4/12, for sound and confusion it is between 5/7 and 5/12, and for chaos, disenchantment, nexus, shards and nether it is between 6/7 and 6/12.
+With these resistances, as with nether resistance, damage is a random fraction between 1/2 and 2/3.

 It should be noted that not all of these are actually vital to completing the game: indeed, of the above list, only fire, cold, acid, lightning,